joonaspartanen/finnish-foreign-trade/README.md

 ## Technologies

-The application backend uses Node.js and the frontend is built with React, though additional technologies may be introduced during the development.
+The application backend uses Node.js and the frontend is built with React.

-The JavaScript library used for data visualization is [amCharts](https://www.amcharts.com/).
+The data visualizations are mainly made with [amCharts](https://www.amcharts.com/) library.
+There are also some [D3.js](https://d3js.org/) implementations.

 ## Prerequisites